Board Of Directors

 Bill is originally from Wyoming and he grew up there and in Utah, frequently adventuring in and appreciating the Rocky Mountains.
 After graduating in engineering from the University of Utah and beginning his career in aerospace, Bill, his wife and two children had the opportunity to live and travel many places in the U.S. and internationally.
 Throughout this time Bill and his family, now including grandchildren, have continued exploring, appreciating, learning about and respecting our natural environment.
 Bill recently retired with the intention of “giving something back” to the wild lands and wildlife he has always loved.
 He now enjoys volunteering with Wilderness Volunteers and other environmental conservation organizations.
 Bill became hooked on the Wilderness Volunteers organization and mission during his first WV project in 2015, when he was amazed by the results the team delivered, the caliber of the leadership, and the quality of the relationships formed.
 He was honored to be invited to join the Wilderness Volunteers Board in 2021.

-Jake Abel, Consultant, Flagstaff, AZ
+Jake Abel, Advisor, Flagstaff, AZ

 Jake had previously served as a non-profit board member for an Audubon Society chapter in California for two years and had been looking to volunteer for a new organization after moving to Flagstaff in 2020.
 When several positions became available in 2021, he applied and subsequently accepted the position of board consultant, chiefly dealing with information technology matters.
 He has been a professional in the information technology field since 2010 and maintains several websites.
 He is passionate about camping, hiking, and the outdoors in general, and believes we should protect and maintain our natural spaces.
 Jake holds a BS in mechanical engineering from The Ohio State University, and an MBA from University of Texas Permian Basin.

-Bill Arbor, Consultant, Madison, MS
+Bill Arbour, Advisor, Madison, MS

 Bill’s family taught him a true appreciation of the outdoors at an early age.
 His most memorable introduction was a subscription to Outdoor Life he received as a Christmas present.
 Every month, he would pour over every page, paying particular attention to articles written by Roberta Whitcomb as she wrote almost exclusively about backpacking with her family and their adventures through many of the wilderness areas in Montana and Idaho.
 Bill saved his money and bought his first backpack, an orange Everest from the local department store.
-His first backpacking trip was before he was ten with a pack half as big as myself in the Upper Peninsula of Michigan and he’s been hooked ever since.
+His first backpacking trip was before he was ten with a pack half as big as himself in the Upper Peninsula of Michigan and he’s been hooked ever since.
 While backpacking in Glacier one year, Bill met a trail crew leader who was working on the CDT.
-The idea of volunteering for trail work really resonated with him, so I contacted WV through an advertisement in Backpacker Magazine.
+The idea of volunteering for trail work really resonated with him, so he contacted WV through an advertisement in Backpacker Magazine.
 After working on the Salmon River Trail for a week Bill was approached to be a project leader.
 What a great opportunity to share his love of our public lands with others.

 Support Wilderness Volunteers!